Link building image

 Most publishers (myself included) will send you a message if they use your quote.

-So if you don’t hear anything, this means that your quote probably hasn’t been used on this occasion.
+So if you don’t hear anything, this probably means that your quote hasn’t made the cut on this occasion.
 Don’t sweat it, and move on to the next pitch.

 If you’ve been told that your quote is going to be used, no doubt you’ll be super-keen to know when your link will be published.